reuniware/Metrader5_EA/March_2023_Work/readme.md

 <br/>

-How does it identify the lines.
-Eg for Kijun Sen lines :

 # The n consecutive identical values parameter

 If we find n consecutive identical values for Kijun Sen then we have a line.